Blog, DBT

 Remember, it’s okay to ask for help when you need it, and you are never alone in your journey towards healing and resilience.

-Mastering Distress Tolerance & Mental Health Journaling
+Practicing Distress Tolerance With Mental Health Journaling

 Consider setting aside time each day to reflect on your coping strategies, jot down moments of mindfulness and gratitude, or explore your thoughts and emotions in greater depth.
 Journaling can be a powerful tool for integrating distress tolerance skills into your daily life and nurturing your emotional well-being.